 Sales per active community per month of 2.8 for the year ended September 30, 2015 was even with the same metric for the year ended September 30, 2014.
 However, during our fiscal 2015, we grew our community active community count to 166 as of September 30, 2015, compared to 155 as of September 30, 2014.
 This growth in community count resulted in the 12.8% year-over-year increase in net new orders, net shown above.
 The fiscal 2015 increase in new orders, net in our West segment was driven by substantial year-over-year increases in Texas and California, offset by a decline in Las Vegas.
 The negative year-over-year trend for fiscal 2015 in our East segment was largely driven by a decline in new orders, net in New Jersey, where we elected not to continue to reinvest in new homebuilding assets.
-Excluding New Jersey, our new orders, net in our East segment was driven by sizable increases in new orders, net over fiscal 2014 in our Southeast segment was driven by sizable increases in our Atlanta and Charleston markets.
+Excluding New Jersey, our new orders, net in our East segment would have declined 1.1% in fiscal 2015 when compared with our fiscal 2014.
+Finally, the fiscal 2015 increase in new orders, net over fiscal 2014 in our Southeast segment was driven by sizable increases in our Atlanta and Charleston markets.